LWVNM News Archive

 Saturday, December 9, 2017, 9:30 to Noon

-Workshop on Effective Citizen Advocacy at the Legislature and tips for speaking at hearings
+Workshop on Effective Citizen Advocacy at the Legislature and tips for speaking

 New Mexico State Capitol, Room 322